Essential OilsPostpartumSimple Living

 Supplements

 In looking at different supplements that can help thyroid function, I found a variety to choose from.
-I mainly wanted to look at which my body already had a good reaction to and did not want to try anything new.
-The ones that I decided to add were Fish Oil, since the fatty acid is crucial for thyroid health, and vitamin B12 which is important for neurological function and hormonal balance.
+The ones that I’d consider looking into are Fish Oil, since the fatty acid is crucial for thyroid health, and vitamin B12 which is important for neurological function and hormonal balance.

 Essential Oils